-Per the CCR Rule, for existing CCR landfills and surface impoundments, CPS Energy must provide analytical data from a minimum of eight independent samples from each background (upgradient) and downgradient well no later than October 17, 2017.
-Samples must be analyzed for the constituents listed in Appendix III (Detection Monitoring Constituents) and Appendix IV (Assessment Monitoring Constituents) of the CCR Rule.
-Detection Monitoring Constituents and Assessment Monitoring Constituents are identified in Table 2 and Table 3, respectively.
+Per the EPA CCR Rule, for existing CCR landfills and surface impoundments, CPS Energy had to provide analytical data from a minimum of eight independent samples from each background (upgradient) and downgradient well no later than October 17, 2017.
+Samples were analyzed for the constituents listed in Appendix III (Detection Monitoring Constituents) and Appendix IV (Assessment Monitoring Constituents) of the CCR Rule.
+Constituents for Detection Monitoring and Assessment Monitoring are identified in Table 2 and Table 3, respectively.